MostAwesomeDude/construct/docs/compilation.rst

 Restrictions
 ---------------

-Compiled classes only parse faster, building is in progress, and sizeof defers to core classes
+Compiled classes only parse and build faster, sizeof defers to core classes

 Sizeof is applied during compilation (not during parsing and building)

-Lambdas (unlike this expressions) are not compilable
+Lambdas (unlike this expressions) are not supported

 Exceptions do not include `path` information